Get the lowdown on Virgin Australia's domestic A330 and 737 business class offerings

-In Australia, we are fortunate to have access to a Business Class offering of an extremely high calibre, thanks to strong competition between Qantas and Virgin Australia.
-This competition is particularly fierce on transcontinental east-west routes, with both Virgin and Qantas offering a Business Class travel experience of an international standard.
+In Australia, we are fortunate to have access to business class cabins of extremely high calibre, thanks to strong competition between Qantas and Virgin Australia.
+This competition is particularly fierce on transcontinental east-west routes, with both Qantas and Virgin Australia Business Class offering a travel experience of international standard.

-Upgrades on transcontinental flights start from 9,900 points for a flexible economy ticket and outright redemptions cost 35,500 points.
+Virgin Australia business class upgrades on transcontinental flights start from 9,900 points for a flexible economy ticket.
+Outright Virgin Australia business class redemptions cost 35,500 points.
 Upgrades are well within reach if you have a stash of Velocity points sitting in your account waiting for a rainy day.

 |Flight number:||VA 680|